katjacodes/northern-sonoma-CERT/TESTING.md

 </div>

 - Even with the help of Google Developer Tools, I was not able to find the error.

 - Durig a meeting with my Code Institute mentor, we discovered a ```204 No Content``` status message in the Newtor section of Google Developer Tools.
 My mentor explained that this stus indicates that the content has already been submitted and that the best way to avoid this confusion would be to write separete validation and form submission functions.
 He left it to me how to do that.

-### For submission not working
+### Form submission not working
 - The JS code I created to fix the ```204``` issue by drawing on [JavaScript TUTORIAL](https://www.javascripttutorial.net/javascript-dom/javascript-form-validation/) and [Love Spreadsheets](https://lovespreadsheets.medium.com/save-web-html-form-data-to-google-sheets-47e48f7517e6) looked like this:

 <figure align="left">
     <img src="assets/images/formSubmission210714.png" alt="JavaScript code snippet of the transition from the validation to the submission function"/>
-    <figcaption>JavaScript code snippet of the transition from the validation to the submission function</figcaption>
+    <figcaption>JavaScript code snippet of the transition from the validation to the submission function and error message</figcaption>
 </figure>

+- At this point, I had tested both the code for form validation and the code for form submission separately, and both were working separately.
+This led me to conclude that the issue was the transitino between the two parts.

+-